Bill Crisp Senior Center

 Join others in this trick-taking, ace-ten card game, typically for two to four players and played with a 48-card deck.
 It is derived from the card game bezique; players score points by trick-taking and by forming combinations of characters into melds.

-55+; Thurs., 4-6 pm; Free
+55+; Thurs., 11 am-1 pm; Free

 Pokeno

 This is a combination of Bingo and Poker sure to engage your mind and great for socialization.
 The game has five pots and is played with a deck of cards.
 Each player pays five cents for each pot.
-Nickels preferred.
+Nickels are preferred.
 Maximum of 12 players.

 55+; Wed.; 2-5:30 pm; Free